fbpx

 Read More

-• Paying Down Your Mortgage or Savings Into KiwiSaver
+• Pay Down Your Mortgage Or Save Into Your KiwiSaver?

 It’s a question we get asked a lot.
 If we have an extra amount of money in our salary, should we use the money to pay down our mortgage or…